OpenConext/OpenConext-profile/README.md

     {# Add your new source here, make sure the source name complies with the sourcename specified in the service registry. #}
     ```
-2. Extract the new translation and translate them in the available `messages.LANG.xliff` translation files.
+2. Extract the new translation and translate them in the available `messages.LANG.yml` translation files.
 3. Done.

 To test your change.
 Modify one of the SP's already present in the 'My Services' overview with the newly added source.